Peter Hitchens

-Personal life
+Background

 Early life and family

 Peter Hitchens was born in Malta, where his father, Eric Ernest Hitchens (1909–1987), a naval officer, was stationed as part of the then Mediterranean Fleet of the Royal Navy.
-His mother, Yvonne Jean Hitchens (née Hickman; 1921–1973) had met Eric while serving in the Women's Royal Naval Service (Wrens) during World War II.
+His mother, Yvonne Jean Hitchens (née Hickman; 1921–1973), had met Eric while serving in the Women's Royal Naval Service (Wrens) during the Second World War.
+Hitchens has Jewish ancestry via his maternal grandmother, a daughter of Polish Jewish migrants.
+His grandmother revealed this fact upon meeting his wife Eve Ross.
+Though his older brother, Christopher, was quick to embrace his Jewish identity following the principle of matrilineal descent, Peter noted that they were only one-32nd Jewish by descent, and has not identified as Jewish himself.

-As a youth, Hitchens wanted to be an officer in the Royal Navy, following his father.
-However, when he was 10, he learned he had a lazy eye that could not be corrected, thereby barring him from serving in the Royal Navy.
+In his youth Hitchens wanted to be an officer in the Royal Navy, like his father.
+However, when he was 10, he learned he had a lazy eye that could not be corrected, thereby barring him from service.

-Hitchens attended Mount House School, Tavistock, the Leys School, and the Oxford College of Further Education before being accepted at the University of York, where he studied Philosophy and Politics and was a member of Alcuin College, graduating in 1973.
+Hitchens attended Mount House School, Tavistock, The Prebendal School, Chichester, The Leys School, and the Oxford College of Further Education before being accepted at the University of York, where he studied Philosophy and Politics and was a member of Alcuin College, graduating in 1973.

 Hitchens married Eve Ross in 1983.
 They have a daughter and two sons.
 Their elder son, Dan, was editor of the Catholic Herald, a London-based Roman Catholic newspaper.
-Hitchens lives in Oxford.
+Hitchens lives with his wife in Oxford.

 Religion

 Hitchens was brought up in the Christian faith and attended Christian boarding schools but became an atheist, beginning to leave his faith at 15.
 He returned to church later in life, and is now an Anglican and a member of the Church of England.

-Hitchens has Jewish descent via his maternal grandmother, a daughter of Polish Jewish migrants.
-His grandmother revealed this fact upon meeting his wife Eve Ross.
-Though his brother Christopher was quick to embrace his Jewish identity following the principle of matrilineal descent, Peter noted that they were only one-32nd Jewish by descent and has not identified as Jewish himself.

 Relationship with his brother

 Hitchens' only sibling was the journalist and author Christopher Hitchens, who was two years older.
-Christopher said in 2005 that the main difference between the two was belief in the existence of God.
+Christopher said in 2005 that the main difference between the two was the belief in the existence of God.
 Peter was a member of the International Socialists (forerunners of the modern Socialist Workers' Party) from 1968 to 1975 (beginning at age 17) after Christopher introduced him to them.
 The brothers fell out after Peter wrote a 2001 article in The Spectator which allegedly characterised Christopher as a Stalinist.

-After the birth of Peter's third child, the two brothers reconciled.
-Peter's review of his brother's book God Is Not Great led to a public argument between the brothers but no renewed estrangement.
-In the review, Peter wrote that his brother's book made a number of incorrect assertions.
+After the birth of Peter's third child the two brothers reconciled.
+Peter's review of his brother's book God Is Not Great led to a public argument between the brothers, but no renewed estrangement.